-The TraCS Florida team has worked closely with DHSMV to establish protocols for the electronic submission of crash data.
+The TraCS Florida team has worked closely with FLHSMV to establish protocols for the electronic submission of crash data.
 TraCS Florida began submitting electronic crash reports in June 2009 and submitting electronic citations in July 2012.
-TraCS Florida currently has over one-hundred and forty agencies that submit electronic crash and/or citation reports electronically to DHSMV and/or local clerks of courts.
+TraCS Florida currently has over one-hundred ninety agencies that submit electronic crash and/or citation reports electronically to FLHSMV and/or local clerks of courts.
 TraCS Florida has since expanded from a crash and citation program into a records management system and now offers nearly 20 forms.

 TraCS Florida is available for use on a voluntary basis, and thus resources are devoted to marketing and promoting the use of the software.